I

 See: bahala na

-intercrural and interfemoral (adjective)
+intercrural and interfemoral (adjective)§

 Situated between the thighs.
 (CDC)

-Interfemoral: This term is derived from inter (between) and femoral, which pertains to the femur or thigh bone.
+Grok: This term is derived from inter (between) and femoral, which pertains to the femur or thigh bone.
 Interfemoral specifically refers to the space or structures between the femurs (thigh bones).
 However, this term is less commonly used in human anatomy, as intercrural is more prevalent for describing the space between the thighs.
 Interfemoral might be encountered more frequently in zoological descriptions, particularly in bats where the interfemoral membrane is a significant structure.
+(Grok)

-intersectionality (social theory)
+intersectionality (social theory)§

 The interconnected nature of social categorizations such as race, class, and gender as they apply to a given individual or group, regarded as creating overlapping and interdependent systems of discrimination or disadvantage.
 (NOA)

-A framework for understanding how multiple categories of identity (such as gender, race, and class) interact in ways that create complex systems of oppression and power.
+A framework for understanding how multiple categories of identity, such as gender, race, and class, interact in ways that create complex systems of oppression and power.
 The phenomenon resulting from such interactions.
 (AHD)

 The way in which different types of discrimination, unfair treatment because of a person's sex, race, etc., are connected to and affect each other.
 (CD)